The most successful B2B marketers spend 40% of their marketing budget on content marketing, according to a survey by the Content Marketing Institute.

 - Don’t over-automate.
 It’s important to streamline tasks with tools, but be careful not to come across as too robotic in your blog posts, social media updates, and emails.
 At the end of the day, your customers still want to feel like they’re doing business with a human being, so make sure you keep a good amount of personality and authenticity in your content.

 The best way to advance your content marketing skills is to learn from the experts — people who are pumping out fresh content, new ideas, and proven tactics each and every day.
 Here are some great resources to start with.

 Why Good Unique Content Needs to Die – Rand Fishkin, Moz

-In this video, SEO master and content guru Rand Fishkin introduces the idea of “10x-ing” content.
-It’s a great presentation to watch in order to understand how SEO has changed and why meeting the minimum expectations in terms of content quality just doesn’t cut it or benefit you at all anymore.
+In this video, SEO master and content guru Fishkin introduces the idea of “10x-ing” content.
+It’s a great presentation to help you understand how SEO has changed and why meeting the minimum expectations in terms of content quality just doesn’t cut it anymore.

 100+ Ways to Promote Your Content – Sujan Patel, Content Marketer